 On the northern way, we also get to see the Amarnath Valley and the Amaravathi River which is connected to the Amarnath Glacier.

 He had left Lord Ganesha on the Mahagunas (Mahaganesh hill) mountain.
-At Panjtarni, he left the five elements – earth, water, air, fire and sky.
+At Panjtarni, he left the five elements – earth, water, air, fire, and sky.
 And thus sacrificing all the things of the world, Lord Shiva did the Tandava dance there.
-And finally Lord came to the holy cave Amarnath with Goddess Parvati.
+And finally, Lord came to the holy cave of Amarnath with Goddess Parvati.

 Amarnath Yatra Package

 Get a virtual tour of the museum.
 Ideal for schools and events.

 Amarnath Yatra 2 N / 3 Days ↗